tilt-dev/tilt.build/blog/_posts/2020-05-04-april-commit-of-the-month.md

 ## How does the Tilt pack extension work?

-This extension adds the `pack` function, which is used the same way as `docker_build` to allow Tilt to automatically build a container image with a known name.
+This extension makes the `pack` function available in your Tiltfile, which is used the same way as `docker_build` to allow Tilt to automatically build a container image with a known name.

 ```python